Home /

 Gar W. Rothwell, Department of Environmental and Plant Biology, Ohio University, Athens, OH: Vascular Plant Morphology.
 A version archived by Internet Archive Wayback Machine.
 This course covers the structure, development, reproductive biology and relationships of vascular plants.
 The course is structured to emphasize the evolutionary changes that led to the diversity of modern tracheophytes.
 Go to Flowering Plants (PDF file).

 D. Royer et al. (2010): Leaf economic traits from fossils support a weedy habit for early angiosperms.
-PDF file, American Journal of Botany, 97: 438-445.
-See also here, and there.
+Free access, American Journal of Botany, 97: 438-445.

 !
 Dmitry A. Ruban (2012): Mesozoic mass extinctions and angiosperm radiation: does the molecular clock tell something new?
 In PDF, Geologos, 18: 37-42.